aziflaj/aziflaj.github.io/_posts/2015-04-22-what-time-is-it.md

 This simple script gets the hours, minutes and seconds, adds them a trailing 0 if the number is only with one digit and sets the background color to this value every second.
 Nothing special, is it?

 ![clockjs in action]({{ site.url }}/images/clockjs/clock.gif)

+You can find the source code on [this GitHub repository](https://github.com/aziflaj/jsClock).
+Feel free to fork it and change it as you wish.